petermr/pyamiimage/dictionaries/readme.md

 The frequency of occurrence of a word is also recorded.

 This data is stored in terpene and terpene synthase dictionaries respectively.
-The synonyms of the words are also curated in the dictionaries.
+The synonyms of the words are also mentioned in the dictionaries.